codr7/sw/README.md

 ## Stacks

-### Stack Operations
+### Operations
-`sw` is a pure stack machine.
 Stack manipulators have uppercase single letter names to be 1) convenient to type and 2) easy to identify visually when reading code.

 - `C`opy [a; a a]
 - `P`op [a;]